sauravprakash72/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.usc.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include privacy-preserving and secure machine learning, federated learning, large-scale distributed learning, coded computing, information theory
+bio: I am a graduate student with interests in privacy-preserving and secure data analytics.

 # Interests to show in About widget
 interests: